How to Apply

 1. Do your research

-It might sound obvious, but make sure you do your research (both about TJX and the programme you’re applying to).
+It might sound obvious, but make sure you do your research (both about TJX and the programme you’re applying for).
 The research you do upfront will help you throughout the whole process.
-After all, you need to understand what you’re applying for to understand how you’re a good fit for it.
+After all, you need to understand what you’re applying for to understand how you’re a good fit for it, and how it’s a good fit for you.

-You can find out more about us online, and by visiting our stores, and reading about us in the media.
+You can find out more about us online, by visiting our stores, and by reading about us in the media.
 But one of the best ways to find out more about what it’s like to work here is to speak to the people who already do.
-Come along to one of our events to meet members of the team and find out more.
+We host events where you can come along to meet members of the team and find out more.

 3. Apply early